Geometric Steering Criterion for Two-qubit States: Specific examples

 is unsteerable if $p\leq \frac{1-\pi/4}{2-\pi/4}$.
 Such unsteerable states are outside the convex tetrahedron of separable $\pi_{D}$ (except for $p=0$ case), thus they are states that are entangled but unsteerable under all projective measurements.
 This result can be examined using the criteria proposed in some former works about the steerability of T states \cite {b15,b16}.\\ \emph{3.Mixture of states $\tau_{i}$ with different} $p_{i}(a|A)$\\ Let $\tau_{i}$ be some two-qubit states whose g-models are constructed and with different probability $p_{i}(a|A)$.
-We can construct a g-model for $\rho$ by mixing the g-models of $\tau_{i}$ as showed in proof of Theorem 3 \cite{b10}.
+We can construct a g-model for $\rho$ by mixing the g-models of $\tau_{i}$ as showed in proof of Theorem 3 in appendix.
 The corresponding $\mathbb{S}_{\rho}$ satisfies $\mathbb{S}_{\rho}\geq\sum_{i}c(i)\mathbb{S}_{i}$ and can obtained by simple calculation.
 Especially when $q_{i}(\bm{0})=0$, we can let $\mathbb{S}_{\rho}=\frac{\sum_{i}c(i)p_{i}(a|A)\mathbb{S}_{i}}{p_{\rho}(a|A)}$.
-In Ref. \cite{b4,b17}, LHS models for some two-qubit states with nonuniform $p(a|A)$ are given.
-By transforming them into g-models and mixing them with other states, we can obtain more untrivial unsteerable states.\\ Since any POVM can be converted into an equivalent ``fine grained'' one, with each operator $A_{a}$ written as a shrinked projector as $A_{a}=c_{a}P_{a}$ $(0<c_{A}\leq1)$ \cite{b18}, a question is raised as, can we generalize the result for projectors into POVM operators by shrinking the conditioned probabilities of MLHS models we constructed for projectors?
-In supplementary \cite{b10} we show that the models constructed by this approach do not satisfy Eqs.
+In Ref. \cite{b4,b16}, LHS models for some two-qubit states with nonuniform $p(a|A)$ are given.
+By transforming them into g-models and mixing them with other states, we can obtain more untrivial unsteerable states.\\ Since any POVM can be converted into an equivalent ``fine grained'' one, with each operator $A_{a}$ written as a shrinked projector as $A_{a}=c_{a}P_{a}$ $(0<c_{A}\leq1)$ \cite{b17}, a question is raised as, can we generalize the result for projectors into POVM operators by shrinking the conditioned probabilities of MLHS models we constructed for projectors?
+In appendix E we show that the models constructed by this approach do not satisfy Eqs.
 (6) and (7) simultaneously.
-So it's very difficult to build up a MLHS model suitable for continuous sets of all POVMs for entangled states.
-However, it's very hopeful to construct better MLHS models for more states under finite sets of measurements or the continuous set of projective measurements and then enlarge the set of unsteerable states using theorem 3.\\ \emph{Conclusion}-\ We construct a geometric characterization of LHS models for the steering assemblages of two-qubit states, by introducing geometric model (g-model) and modified LHS model.
-We show that g-model exists for any assemblage of two-qubit states and corresponds to modified LHS (MLHS) models.
-A quantity $\mathbb{S}$ that describes the resources of vectors required to generate a steering figure is proposed and used as a quantification of steerability.
-A sufficient and necessary steering criterion under all measurement sets is proposed, followed by a method to find the optimal LHS model.
-A way to construct MLHS model under state mixture is proposed and is further developed to generate unsteerable states.
-At the end some examples including unsteerable entangled states under projective measurements are given.\\ Our work provides access to constructing concrete MLHS models for two-qubit states.
-More precisely, we can start with the T states.
-Then we can generalize the result for T states into more states.
-Also we may obtain some results about asymmetric steering.
-In another work \cite{b14} we further explore the projects above.
-Another interesting project is to generalize the model for generalized bipartite states of higher dimensions.
-Although we don't have a geometric characterization for general higher dimensional bipartite states, we might get some results for some highly symmetric states, such as isotropic states.
-This is left for future study.\\ This work was supported by the National Natural Science Foundation of China (Grant No. 11275182), National Key R \& D Program (Grant No.2016YFA0301700), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB01030300).
+So constructing MLHS models under general POVM would be a more challenging task.\\